plone/training/mastering-plone/dexterity_2.rst

 Add collection criteria
 -----------------------

-To be able to search content in collections using these new indexes we would have to register them as criteria for the querystring widget that collections use. s with all features make sure you only do this if you really need it!
+To be able to search content in collections using these new indexes we would have to register them as criteria for the ``querystring`` widget that collections use.
+As with all features make sure you only do this if you really need it!

 Add a new file :file:`profiles/default/registry.xml`